Andrew Yang Plans To Give Out $1,000 A Month to Ten Families. That May Be a Violation of Election Law

 The Federal Election Commission prohibits the use of campaign money for “personal use.”
 Under the “irrespective test” the FEC uses as a guide to establish what constitutes as a personal expense, campaign funds may not be used for expenses that would exist regardless of whether the campaign existed.

-“If it’s just given for no work done, for nothing at all, just a gift, that is inappropriate,” says Ann Ravel, a Democrat and former FEC commissioner .
+“If it’s just given for no work done, for nothing at all, just a gift, that is inappropriate,” says Ann Ravel, a Democrat and former FEC commissioner.
 “You can’t just give cash.”

 “I just cannot imagine that the statement that that’s being used as an example or a test [for how a policy would work] would be enough to make it appropriate,” says Ravel, who is running for a California state Senate seat.
 “Because it also has the secondary effect of looking like you’re trying to buy votes.”